nathancartlidge/powertoys-run-unicode/README.md

-# Agda-Input: Unicode character search in PowerToys Run
+# Unicode-Input: Agda-style Unicode character search in PowerToys Run

 > [!NOTE]
 > This project is still under active development - as such, while it does technically work in its current form, the